 I hear the drums echo in the night ~ Toto: Africa

 “Where do we begin the search?”
-Right here.
-A key-points summary of some major safari regions is useful, and it’s a good starting point.
+We bring African safari info to your doorstep, like this key-points summary of some major safari regions.

 Kruger National Park, South Africa.

 Experience: the Big 5, very close up.
 Very.

 Added value: there is outstanding wildlife viewing all year round, moreover the safari lodges are sophisticated and modern, and the majority of game reserves are easy to access by road and air.
 A bit more …